mjfrigaard/sharing-your-work/manuscript/chapter1.md

 ## What we'll cover

-This book is a technical manual that covers how to get started with RStudio.
-We use RStudio for most of our research activities, and it's the sheer number of things we can accomplish in RStudio that makes us recommend it to you.
-Research is, by design, an interdisciplinary endeavor because it requires being competent in various topics outside your primary area of study: computer science, data analysis, data management, programming, and verbal/non-verbal communication.
-We've focused on distilling these topics into a toolset that you can absorb quickly because your time is limited.
-We'll also be giving you plenty of resources where you can come back and learn more as you need it.
+This book is a technical manual that covers how to get started with RStudio, Git, and Github.
+We use RStudio every day for our past research activities, but this wasn't always the case.
+We began our careers in other statistical programs (SPSS, Stata, SAS), and abandoned them for one reason or another.
+We've continued using R+RStudio because of the sheer number of tasks we can accomplish, and that's what makes us recommend it to you.

+Research is, increasingly, an interdisciplinary endeavor because it requires being competent in various topics outside your primary area of study: computer science, data analysis, data management, programming, and verbal/non-verbal communication.
+We wrote this book to try and distill these topics into a 'bare-minimum' toolset that you can learn and use quickly (because your time is limited).

-### Overcoming language barriers
+We also understand there are alternative approaches to accomplishing the same goal, so we've tried to provide alternatives wherever possible.

+The two other goals we hope to accomplish in this text are 1) overcoming the language/jargon barrier in data science, and 2) providing resources and examples for communicating your new knowledge, skills, and findings to a wide range of audiences.

+### Technical jargon & acronyms

 > "*You must learn to talk clearly.
 The jargon of scientific terminology which rolls off your tongues is mental garbage*." - Martin H. Fischer

-The most substantial barrier to understanding new disciplines or technologies is getting a handle on the jargon.
-Because this book sits at the intersection of computer science, statistics, and web technologies, the vocabulary can often seem like learning a foreign language.
+The most substantial barrier to understanding new disciplines or technologies is getting a handle on their jargon.
+Because this book sits at the intersection of computer science, statistics, and web technologies, all the new vocabulary can often seem like learning a foreign language.

 Wherever possible, we'll do our best to clear up or define any terms related to computer science, data management system, web technology, or statistics.
 To maximize the power of the tools in this text, it will help to know a little about their history, so we'll also cover some background.

-### Practicing your communication
+### Communication takes practice

 No one is born with an ability to write well--it takes a lot of practice and feedback.
 The more you communicate with different audiences about your research, the better you'll get at finding an ability to convey its importance.